Causes of the Armenian genocide: Armenian question

 Akçam has focused on the 1914 Armenian reforms as the main motivator for the CUP to seek a permanent solution to the Armenian question, as opposed to military exigencies.
 After the Young Turk Revolution, Armenian leaders sought reforms within the framework of Ottoman constitutionalism, but when this proved unfruitful, turned to other countries in order to push through reforms.
+In the context of reform in the Ottoman law making system after 1908, Kurdish MPs would block every reform attempt presented in parliament.
 The CUP agreed to the February 1914 reforms under heavy international pressure, suspended them in August/September 1914, and finally abrogated them in January 1915.
 The CUP viewed these reforms as a threat to the state believing that they could lead to partition.
 Historian Margaret Lavinia Anderson argues that analogies with Balkan separatism are inappropriate, and that if their lives and property were guaranteed, any possible alternatives to Ottoman rule would not have been attractive to Armenians.
 Kieser argues that the reading that sees the reform agreement as destined to lead to partition of the empire confuses the CUP leaders' fears with reality.
 However, Kieser agrees the Armenian insistence on international monitoring of the reform agreement—a red line for the CUP—led to a breakdown in relations.
 According to Zürcher, the background of the CUP leadership in Macedonia led them to misunderstand the situation in Anatolia.

 There is a consensus among historians that the aim of the Armenian genocide was to reduce the Armenian population of the empire to no more than 5 to 10 percent in any area.
 This reduction in population was deemed necessary to prevent Armenians from ever being able to form their own state or autonomous region.
 In 1915, Talat Pasha, the main perpetrator of the genocide, sent a telegram stating that the mass deportation of Armenians was intended to be the "definitive solution to the Armenian Question" This action was pre-emptive and occurred before Armenians tried to secede from the empire.
 Separatism only became popular among Armenians after the genocide.